conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 ```

 ## SASL_SSL
-### SASL PLAIN
+### PLAIN
 Kafka cluster with SASL_SSL and PLAIN SASL mechanism.

 #### Confluent Cloud with API key/secret
-This example can be seen as a special case of the one above.
+This example can be seen as a special case of the above.

 ```yaml
 GATEWAY_SECURITY_PROTOCOL: PLAINTEXT # Change to relevant client-side value if known